MicrosoftDocs/Viva/WorkplaceAnalytics/manager-insights/get-started.md

 * **Team effectiveness** - Nimble companies can more efficiently adapt to market changes and gain a true competitive advantage.
 The insights in this section show if your team has time to collaborate for rapid innovation, and to focus and produce higher quality work.

+![Manager insights](./images/manager-insights.png)

+## Who is included

-* **My team's data** - Insights are scoped to your team's data, including employees who you directly or indirectly manage within your defined organizational group.
+Insights are scoped to your team's data, including employees who you directly or indirectly manage within your defined organizational group.
 The date range shows you the most recent [Organizational data](../use/organizational-data.md) that's been uploaded to and processed in Workplace Analytics, including the current date range and the number of *measured employees* in your team.
 Your Workplace Analytics admin can give you more details about uploads and measured employees.

-![Manager insights](./images/manager-insights.png)

 ## About the insights